Jairo Labourt: Detroit Tigers

 On July 30, 2015, the Blue Jays traded Labourt, Daniel Norris, and Matt Boyd to the Detroit Tigers in exchange for David Price.
 Labourt was assigned to the Dunedin Blue Jays prior to the trade.
 The Tigers added him to their 40-man roster after the season.

 Labourt made his major league debut with the Tigers on September 1, 2017.
 The Tigers designated him for assignment in February 2018.

 On March 2, 2018, Labourt was claimed off waivers by the Cincinnati Reds.
 Two days later, he was claimed off waivers by the Oakland Athletics before being again designated for assignment on March 12 and then released on March 14.
 He returned to the Tigers organization when he signed a minor league contract with them on March 28.
 After being sent to extended spring training, the Tigers released Labourt on May 22, 2018.

 Chicago White Sox

 On May 29, 2018, Labourt signed a minor league contract with the Chicago White Sox.
-He was released on July 2.

-Tampa Bay Rays
+He made 5 appearances for the rookie–level Dominican Summer League White Sox, posting a 4.76 ERA with 11 strikeouts across 5 2/3 innings pitched.
+Labourt was released by the White Sox organization on July 2.

 On December 19, 2018, Labourt signed a minor league contract with the Tampa Bay Rays.
 He was released on March 27, 2019.